3D Printing

 Print Quality:

 Filament and Resin prints are not perfect and there should be some level of expectation that minor gaps, support marks, layer lines, or other imperfections may be present and would need to be addressed in your model.
 This process is not like injection molding and not nearly as expensive for that reason.
-Once sanded and/or primed and painted, a 3D print's lines/marks (if any) should not be visible or seen at all.
+Once sanded and/or primed and painted, a 3D print's lines/marks (if any) should not be visible in our prints.

-We constantly tune, calibrate, and perform routine maintenance on our printers to ensure you get the best quality print, with minimal post-processing required, and as little support material used which helps keep cost of materials down and less waste for the environment.
-Thank you for your support!
+We constantly tune, calibrate, and perform routine maintenance on our printers to ensure you get the best quality print, with minimal post-processing required, and as little support material used which helps keep cost of models down and produces less waste for the environment.

 3D Design